DataDog/hiring-engineers/answers.md

 **Bonus Question:** [This help article](https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-) on the Datadog site describes the differences between services and resouces.

-A **service** is a set of processes that implement a feature, such as a databse.
+A **service** is a set of processes that implement a feature, such as a database.
 In the case of my app, ddtrace tracked 2 services.

-A **resource** is a query to a service, such as the query to a SQL database.
+A **resource** is a query to a service, such as a `SELECT` query to a SQL database.

 The resources of a particular service can be seen by clicking on it in the APM section of the web UI, though I was unable to do so due to the issue described above.